jeffreycwitt/pl399/docs/10b-Bush-Nelson.md

 He calls it "paradigmatic regression".

-{:#test}
+{:#i-have-previously}
 > I have previously argued that social shaping of technology can lead to ‘paradigmatic regression’.8 These are acts of shaping that translate an expression of the paradigm of the new technology into an expression of a paradigm that is already known to the user.
 Resistance to new technologies, where the use or sophistication of the new technology is denied, can of course be a motivator of paradigmatic regression.9 Not all regressions are necessarily motivated by conservatism or resistance, however.
 But even when users do embrace a new technology, the act of its social shaping may create a paradigmatic regression effect.
 An example of this effect can often be found when a metaphor is used in a graphical user interface (GUI)." ([Zundert, p.
-85]( {{ site.readings_base }}Zundert%20-%202016%20-%20Barely%20Beyond%20the%20Book.pdf))
+85]( {{ site.anno_base }}/vd6CDsznEeqgBD-VxUequg))

 <div class="discussion" markdown="1">